-Department for Education school number 878 - 3606 What kind of school is this?
+Department for Education school number 878 - 3316 What kind of school is this?
 Academy Does this school have a religious character ?
 Church of England, Diocese of Exeter Who is the Admissions authority?
-Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 15 Catchment area?
+Link Academy Trust Age range of children in this school: 4-11 Published Admission Number (PAN): Reception intake 12 Catchment area?
 Yes School Supplementary Information Form (SIF)?
-Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: King Edward VI Community College Do we ask children to wear a uniform?
-Yes Applications When can parents apply for admission to Reception?
+Yes - if seeking priority for exceptional need Usual birthdate range for Reception children: 1 September 2015 to 31 August 2016 Our children have priority for admission for: Exmouth Community College Do we ask children to wear a uniform?
+Yes Applications · When can parents apply for admission to Reception?
 15 November 2019 to 15 January 2020 How can parents apply for admission to Reception? online at devon.cc/admissionsonline or using a paper form at devon.cc/admissions or from the school office When will places be offered for Reception?
-16 April 2020 When should appeals for admissions to Reception be 15 May 2020 submitted?
-When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
-Policy version Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments - Oversubscription criteria Plan (EHCP) names this school will be admitted.
-Oversubscription criteria (to be used only if we need to · · · · · · · · · · · · · · · · · · · eviously looked after but immediately after being looke after became subject to adoption, a child arrang their exceptional medical or social needs or those of their parents. his the established area act and in the man helper 4 wh are siblings of pupils on roll at this school. hin the catchment area set out in the map below, wh 4.
-Priority will next be given to other children living a within the estebaent area side the catchinent area, who are sidnings of pupils of ars of staff who have been employed at this school fo shortage. t two years to fin a vacancy for which there was a skill Priority will next be given to children living out roll at this school.
-Priority will next be given to children of member more than two years or recruited within the past a) straight-line distance from home to school and, b) where distances are equal (within a metre) we will use an electronic list randomiser.
+16 April 2020 When should appeals for admissions to Reception be submitted?
+15 May 2020 When can applications for In-year admission be from 1 September 2020 for Reception; made? from 1 June 2020 for Years 1 to Year 6.
+Policy version 1 Consultation period 1 November 2018 and 4 January 2019 Policy was determined on 11 February 2019 Contact for the admissions authority Nicky Dunford, CEO Amendments The policy was amended on 1 November to reflect the conversion from community school to academy.
+Oversubscription criteria Plan (EHCP) names this school will be admitted.
+Oversubscription criteria (to be used only if we need to prioritise applications - see notes below): after became subject to adoption, a child arrang Priority will next be given to children based on their parents.
+Priority will next be given to children living with are siblings of pupils on roll at this school.
+Priority will next be given to other children living h their exceptional medical or social needs or those on the catchment area set out in the map below, wh g within the catchment area. roll at this school. side the catchment area, who are siblings of pupils of ers of staff who have been employed at this school fo t two years to fill a vacancy for which there was a skill Tie breaker - to prioritise applications in the same over subscription criterion, we will use: a) straight-line distance from home to school and, b) where distances are equal (within a metro) we w b) where distances are equal (within a metre) we will use an electronic list randomiser.